danielpkhalil/B-KinD-Multi/README.md

 Implementation from the paper:
 >Daniel Khalil, Christina Liu, Pietro Perona, Jennifer Sun, Markus Marks, [Learning Keypoints for Multi-Agent Behavior Analysis using Self-Supervision](https://arxiv.org/pdf/2112.05121.pdf).
 In Conference on Computer Vision and Pattern Recognition (CVPR), 2022

-B-KinD-multi discovers keypoints without the need for bounding box annotations or manual keypoint, and works on a range of organisms.
+B-KinD-multi discovers keypoints without the need for bounding box annotations or manual keypoint, and works on a range of organisms and any number of agents.

 <p align="center"><img src="figs/bkind_gif.gif" width="60%" alt="" /></p>